-Marijuana is a greenish-gray-brown mixture of the flowers, seeds, stems and leaves (dried and shredded) of the Cannabis sativa, an annual herbaceous plant belonging to the genus Cannabis L. This plant grows wild in many tropical and humid parts of the world and has been cultivated for thousands of years as a source of industrial (hemp) fiber, animal feed, hempseed oil, medicine; and for its recreational uses brought on by the main psychoactive chemical it contains, delta-9-tetrahydrocannabinol (THC).
+Marijuana is a greenish-gray-brown mixture of the flowers, seeds, stems and leaves (dried and shredded) of the Cannabis sativa plant, an annual herbaceous plant belonging to the genus Cannabis L. This plant grows wild in many tropical and humid parts of the world and has been cultivated for thousands of years as a source of industrial (hemp) fiber, animal feed, hempseed oil and medicine; and for its recreational uses brought on by the main psychoactive chemical it contains, delta-9-tetrahydrocannabinol (THC).

 Just like any drug, screening for marijuana is guided by clear cut-off levels that vary depending upon the type of sample used.
-There are also different cut-off levels for screening and GC/MS confirmatory testing because they use different testing methodologies.
+There are also different cut-off levels for screening and gas chromatography mass spectrometry (GC/MS) confirmatory testing because they use different testing methodologies.

 The immunoassay tests done during initial screening are intended to detect a wide range of compounds that are chemically similar and that react with antibodies contained in the reagents.
 The GC/MS confirmatory tests on the other hand look for specific metabolites that identify and quantify a specific drug.